Final Examination Policy

 - In the event that a student has three examinations scheduled in one day it is the responsibility of the instructor scheduled for the latest day examination time (between 8 a.m. and 5:30 p.m.) to provide the make-up examination.

 - In all cases the common or department examination will take precedence.

-If any of your students require a make-up exam, it is your responsibility to administer it.
-You may make your own arrangements, or you may administer it during the make-up exam period.
+If any students require a make-up exam, it is the faculty member's responsibility to administer it.
+Arrangements may be made between the faculty and the student, or it may be administered during the make-up exam period.